maptiler/leaflet-maptilersdk/README.md

 Returns `maptilerLayer.Map` canvas.

 #### Method `.getSize(): L.Point`
-Returns layer size in pixels including padding.
+Returns layer size in pixels, including padding.

 #### Method `.getBounds(): L.LatLngBounds`
-Returns layer bounds including padding.
+Returns layer bounds, including padding.

 #### Method `.getPaneName(): string`
 Returns the pane name set in options if it is a valid pane, defaults to tilePane.

 #### Method `.setStyle(s)`
-Update the style with a style ID, style URL or a style definition.
+Update the style with a style ID, style URL, or style definition.
 The easiest is to use a built-in style ID such as listed above with the form `L.MaptilerStyle.STREETS`.

 #### Method `.setLanguage(l)`
 Update the map language.
 For this, the best is to use a built-in language shorthand with the form `L.MaptilerLanguage.JAPANESE`, such as listed above.

 #### Methods to add vector layers
 We have added an even easier way to use the MapTiler SDK [vector layer helpers](https://github.com/maptiler/maptiler-sdk-js#vector-layer-helpers), directed under the instance of the custom Leaflet layer.
-You can now call `.addPolyline`, `.addPolygon`, `.addPoint` and `.addHeatmap` using a path to a file or the ID of a dataset hosted on MapTiler Cloud.
+You can now call `.addPolyline`, `.addPolygon`, `.addPoint`, and `.addHeatmap` using a path to a file or the ID of a dataset hosted on MapTiler Cloud.
 Let's see an example:

 ```js